lulitd/CapstoneProjectEncounter/README.md

 ###Features:
 1. A-Life
+   Synthetic creatures share the installation space with the participants as their habitat, they react to their fellow creatures behaviour, including human creatures.

 2. Interactive Projection zone

    Participants interact with the A-life creatures in the projection zone through the use of Xbox Kinect